[German: Der Vienna Pass – zahlt er sich aus?]

 This is the primary benefit: free one-time entry to dozens of city attractions.

-You probably won’t have to pay for any other entrance tickets during your stay, since all the main attractions and museums are included: for example, a tour of Schönbrunn Palace, the Hofburg, the Albertina art museum, the zoo, etc.
+You probably won’t have to pay for any other entrance tickets during your stay, since all the main attractions and museums are included: for example, self-guided tours of Schönbrunn Palace and the Sisi Museum, entrance to the Albertina art museum and the zoo, etc.

-All the ticketed places on my top 10 list for Vienna are covered, as are those on the last official top 10 “most popular attractions” list I saw.
+All the ticketed places on my top 10 list for Vienna are covered, for example.

-This means significant potential savings over buying individual tickets, but the other bonus is flexibility.
+This means significant potential savings over buying individual tickets, but the other underappreciated bonus is flexibility.

 You can just drop into a sight or museum to grab a quick look without feeling you have to stay longer to justify the entrance fee.